About this policy

 If you are unhappy with the way we have used your personal data please contact our data compliance manager to discuss this using the contact details set out in our data compliance manager section above.

 You are also entitled to make a complaint to the Information Commissioner’s Office which you can do by visiting www.ico.org.uk.
 Whilst you are not required to do so, we encourage you to contact us directly to discuss any concerns that you may have and to allow us an opportunity to address these before you contact the Information Commissioner’s Office.

 How we keep this policy up to date

 We will review and update this policy from time to time.
 This may be to reflect a change in the services we offer or to our internal procedures or it may be to reflect a change in the law.

-The easiest way to check for updates is by looking for the latest version of this policy on our website (www.bch.uk.com) or you can contact us (see Who we are and how to contact us) to ask us to send you the latest version of our policy.
+The easiest way to check for updates is by looking for the latest version of this policy on our website (www.bch.uk.com) or you can contact us to ask us to send you the latest version of our policy.